pablogguz/pablogguz.github.io/content/blog/stata-vscode-quarto.md

 If you are not interested in running code interactively, you can also run your usual Stata ```.do``` files within VSCode.

 To do so, install the [stataRun](https://marketplace.visualstudio.com/items?itemName=Yeaoh.stataRun) extension in VSCode.
 Then, press ```Ctrl+,``` to open the settings tab, type "stataRun" in the search tab, and set up your paths and preferences accordingly.
-For macOS users, this is (apparently) all you need to do; for Windows and Linux it is sadly a bit more involved.
-You can find the instructions in the link above.
+For macOS users, this is (apparently) all you need to do; for Windows and Linux it is sadly a bit more involved – you can find the instructions in the extension page.
 I have not tested it, so I cannot say much more.

 -----------------------------------------------------------------